aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Costs

 Adds an additional percentage based on the basket value to the configured delivery or payment costs.
-By default, service options can have a fixed price but this decorator is able to calculate additional costs, e.g. for credit card companies or PayPal which keep 1.25% to 3.5% of the total amount as transaction fee.
+By default, service options have a fixed price, but this decorator is able to calculate additional costs, e.g. for credit card companies or PayPal, services that keep 1.25% to 3.5% of the total amount as transaction fee.

 costs.percent (required)
 : Decimal value for the additional service fee in percent.
 The value must not contain the percent sign (%) and the fractions must be separated by a decimal point, e.g. "1.25" to add 0.125 for each Euro, Dollar or any other currency as service costs.

-To add 2.5% to each order as service fee where the service option was chosen use a configuration like this:
+**Example**: To add 2.5% to each order as service fee, where the service option was chosen, use a configuration like this:

 ```
 costs.percent : 2.5
 ```

 You can also use negative values for a reduction:

 ```
 costs.percent : -3.0
 ```